Bertrand-tech/Open-KNX/Installation-of-OpenKNX-development-environment-for-PlatformIO-(PIO).md

     git config --global core.symlinks true

 > **IMPORTANT:** The above command has no effect, if git was not installed with "Enable symbolic links" option.

+The actual status can be verified using the following command:

+    git config --global core.symlinks

 Download and install the newest release of OpenKNX-Tools from [https://github.com/OpenKNX/OpenKNXproducer/releases](https://github.com/OpenKNX/OpenKNXproducer/releases) according to installation instructions described in OpenKNX-Wiki [https://github.com/OpenKNX/OpenKNX/wiki/Installation-of-OpenKNX-tools](https://github.com/OpenKNX/OpenKNX/wiki/Installation-of-OpenKNX-tools)